La Nuova MusicaBiography

 Taking its name and inspiration from Giulio Caccini’s 1602 treatise on the revolutionary Baroque vocal style, La Nuova Musica quests for vividness and ardour in performance.
 Writing of 2009′s concert of Handel Acis and Galatea at the London Handel Festival, The Times said: “[Bates] breathed life, meaning and shape into every phrase.
 His speeds were properly brisk and his little band responded with playing of robust vigour.”
 2011′s performances of Messiah at St George’s, Bristol and the Spitalfields Winter Festival were singled out for especial acclaim.
 The Guardian reported that “the small[-scale performance] was not just beautiful but absolutely compelling”; The Times declared the music-making to be “of an undogmatic, long-pondered intelligence, generously yet undistractingly ornamented, and with the small band minutely sensitive to its interplay with the human voice.”
 David Bates’ commitment to performers of the younger generation and his enthusiasm for their creative input further define La Nuova Musica’s presence.
 Audiences are drawn to the artists’ ebullience; critics praise the nurture of new names and faces.
 To the Dutch newspaper Trouw, reviewing Il Pastor Fido, La Nuova Musica was a revelation: “the singing is at an extremely high level – and the names are all new!”

 In 2011-12 La Nuova Musica scored a critical hit with an audacious new staging of two Baroque oratorios – SACRIFICES – in a co-production with Vignette Productions for the Spitalfields Festival (Evening Standard: “A tiny band of musicians, directed by David Bates, provided subtle orchestral colour of often heart-breaking poignancy”) and performed Handel Acis and Galatea at the Northern Aldborough Festival and Monteverdi L’Orfeo at Kings Place (The Times: “enough gusto to start a large fire.”).
+The programme has been recorded by harmonia mundi for future release.

 David Bates, directorBiography